csdms/ivy/lessons/jupyter/index.md

 ## JupyterLab

 JupyterLab is a browser-based interactive development environment.
-It provides tools for writing code and creating notebooks, including
+It provides tools for writing code and creating notebooks, including:

 - a file browser,
 - launchers for notebooks, data files, and images,